nsk1207/fastpages_nathan/_posts/2023-01-30-cbmidtermblog.md

 ### Overall Reflection

 Something I noticed with collegeboard tests are that they like to test a lot of logic and "flow" questions.
 Being able to carefully interpret what type of questions is going to be important in order to get a 5 on the exam.
 Lots of it is common sense, but they like to trick you.
 I think with constant practice and reviewing, doing well on the Multiple Choice section is doable.
+I am pretty pleased with the score I got on the test, as many of it reflects the things we've done in class.
+I will continually review the concepts I struggled with, and do my best to score a 50/50 on both this trimester's final exam and the AP Exam.